 Once you accept the fact that your audio system is acting as multiple electronic filters smudging your music, then you have a choice:

-b.
-Do something about it and engineer as clear and phase neutral a path for the signal as possible to get the most transparent sound that current technology will allow.
+- b.
+Do something about it and try to engineer as clear a path for the signal as possible to get the most natural sound that current technology will allow.
 Although it is not possible to get perfect signal reproduction with current technology (that we are aware of) to completely negate the effect of capacitance, induction etc on phase relationships in a signal.

-Unfortunately it is not as easy as just looking at a chart of materials and simply picking the one with the best conductivity.
+Unfortunately, it is not as easy as just looking at a chart of materials and simply picking the one with the best conductivity.
 If that were the case then you would put some silver wire in place and the job would be done.

-Some time ago we had some pure silver connectors manufactured and like all our developments tested them in a double blind situation.
+Some time ago we had some pure silver connectors manufactured and like all our developments tested them in a blind listening test.
 These we put against silver plated connectors using various base metal mixes and various thicknesses of plating.
-Surprisingly, in our listening tests the pure silver performed worse than a plated connector with a “certain” thickness of plating.
+Surprisingly, in our listening tests the pure silver performed worse than a plated connector with a certain thickness and type of plating.
 It was sluggish and almost muffled by comparison.The more you focus on the fact that you are working with an electronic filter, then the more your ideas about what a cable actual is opens up.
 The effects a filter has on transients, especially (Bell labs found) on vocals, which, as the various reviewers noted, can be heard.
 But there is a huge downside to this as every little detail of the constituents used and construction has to be tested in multiple configurations and of course that means multiple listening tests to ensure the finished product sounds as we would want it to.